-In response to the evolving COVID-19 (Coronavirus) pandemic, we are modifying how our offices will function.
+In response to the COVID-19 pandemic, we have modified how our offices function.
 As your child's medical home, the health of your child as well as the health of all in the community, is our priority.
-In compliance with CDC, Federal, and State guidelines we have temporarily changed some processes in our offices to better protect your family, our staff, and to do our part in trying to limit the spread of COVID-19.
-We are here to care for your family during this time of uncertainty.
+In compliance with CDC, Federal, and State guidelines we have temporarily changed some processes in our offices to better protect your family, our staff, and the community.

 The current situation with COVID-19 (Coronavirus 2019) continues to develop in the United States.
 Although it appears that in general children may be asymptomatic carriers or have milder illness with Coronavirus, there have been some reports of more serious cases.
 Children may also serve as carriers of the virus to persons more susceptible for severe illness such as older individuals (e.g. grandparents).
 There are practical ways to protect your family.
 Please CLICK HERE to review links to helpful information for parents.

 Appointments and Walk-In

 1. Effective March 18, 2020, our walk-in hour has been canceled.
 We are seeing patients starting at 8 a.m.
 BY APPOINTMENT.

 2. If your child has a cough or shortness of breath or two of the following symptoms; fever, chills, headache, sore throat, muscle aches or pains, and sudden lost of taste or smell, please call our office to schedule an appointment.

 3. Please advise our staff when calling to schedule an appointment if your child or anyone in the household has traveled in the last 14 days or if they have had close contact with a person who has been confirmed or suspected of having COVID-19.
 Our staff will follow CDC and Health Department protocols by asking several screening questions when you call to schedule any visit regarding travel, symptoms, and potential COVID-19 cases.